Deregulation Pros, Cons, and Examples

 In 1999, banks got their wish.
 The Gramm-Leach-Bliley Act repealed Glass-Steagall.
 In return, the banks promised to invest only in low-risk securities.
 They said these would diversify their portfolios and reduce the risk for their customers.
 Instead, financial firms invested in risky derivatives to increase profit and shareholder value.

 Foreign countries blamed deregulation for the global financial crisis.
-In 2008, the G-20 asked the United States to increase regulation of hedge funds and other financial firms.
-The Bush administration refused, saying such regulation would hobble U.S. companies' competitive advantage.
+In 2008, leaders at the G-20 summit asked the United States to increase regulation of hedge funds and other financial firms.
+The Bush administration did not do so, allowing that reforms were needed but asserting that regulation would hobble U.S. companies' competitive advantage.

-Two years later, the G-20 got several things it had asked for.
-Congress passed the Dodd-Frank Wall Street Reform Act.
+In 2010, the G-20 got several things it had asked for when Congress passed the Dodd-Frank Wall Street Reform Act.
 First, the Act required banks to hold more capital to cushion against large losses.
-Second, it included strategies to keep companies from becoming too big to fail.
-The biggest was insurance giant American International Group Inc. Third, it required derivatives to move onto exchanges for better monitoring.
+Second, it included strategies to keep companies –– such as American International Group Inc., which required a government bailout –– from becoming too big to fail.
+Third, it required derivatives to move onto exchanges for better monitoring.

 Example: Energy Deregulation